ZirconCode/LudumDare30/README.md

 UltraRealistic Moon Wrecking Ball Simulator
 ===========

+-> bin/index.html to play if downloaded

 For the Ludum Dare 30 competition "Connected Worlds" at www.ludumdare.com/compo/

 I only had a day for this one but I'm happy how it turned out.
 My only regret is the lack of music (and I wish I had time to place a small iconic pop-star on the wrecking ball moon").
 Had tons of fun making it =)

 Everything written by me in Java, no libraries used, no engines, based on a tiny applet framework of mine (ZirconCode/BasicGameApplet on github).
 I used bfxr.net to create the sound effects.
 GIMP for the stunning visuals.
+Full Source Included of Course.

 Enjoy!
 / ZirconCode